African Logistics Paradox. Transport in Africa. Corridors. Online Course (10 ECTS, )

 - From the Port of Durban to Japan: USD 1,800

-The African Road Safety Action Plan
+African Road Safety Action Plan

 Course intended for:

-for the maritime and landlocked countries)
+for Maritime and landlocked countries)

 Students who have taken this course can validate and register for a Master or Doctorate at EENI.

-Introduction to the transport in Africa
+Introduction to Transport in Africa

 African Transport Outlook 2040